 Local business and local people care more about your local environment and community.
 As able, consume food while in season avoiding “food miles” from distant regions.
 Patronize restaurants that source their food locally and shop in local stores that support your schools, your churches and non-profit organizations.

-Earth Day and environmental protection is more contested subject now than ever before.
+Earth Day and environmental protection is a more contested subject now than ever before.
 The polarization of political ideologies has, in many cases, overshadowed what should be considered common sense approaches to issues.
 We all want clean water, we all want clean air and we all want a healthy environment.
 Not everyone will ever agree on what all should be done, but instead of rallying against someone who is doing what we think is wrong, let’s all do what we think is right to preserve, to protect and to enhance our environment.

 Whatever you choose to do, Mother Earth appreciates your efforts.